mynameis-the/Quantum-Proprioception/README.md

 Results
 The results page of the editor displays the output of the simulation, which should be the angle you entered above.
-In the real world, however, Bob would use this angle to align his apparatus with Alice’s..
+In the real world, however, Bob would use this angle to align his apparatus with Alice’s.

-##Using entangled states  to estimate the angle between two directions
+## Using entangled states  to estimate the angle between two directions

 1. Alice and Bob measure their spins in two arbitrary directions only known to each of them separately.
 2. Alice, publicly announces her measurements in the form of a sequence (a<sub>1</sub>, a<sub>2</sub>, · · · a<sub>k</sub>, · · ·), where a<sub>i</sub> = ±1.